Investing in the stock market can be confusing. It doesn’t have to be. Here’s my attempt at creating clarity out of the chaos.

 |Years||Portfolio Value||Index Fund||Robo Advisor||Financial Advisor|

-Tax loss harvesting is an automated feature of many roboadvisors that sells your losing investments and buys similar investments so you can reduce your taxable income by deducting those losses.
+Tax-loss harvesting is an automated feature of many roboadvisors that sells your losing investments and buys similar assets, so you can reduce your taxable income by deducting those losses.
 First, it doesn’t work in a retirement account.
-Second, you can do this yourself with index funds if you wanted to take advantage of tax loss harvesting.
+Second, you can do this yourself with index funds to take advantage of tax-loss harvesting.
 And third, the $3,000 deduction is pre-tax.
-This means if you’re in a 25% tax bracket, the real benefit is $750.
+If you’re in a 25% tax bracket, the real benefit is $750.
 Now I’m not entirely negative on roboadvisors.
-There are many benefits such that it’s completely automated, you can automatically invest when your bank balance reaches a certain threshold, it’s super easy, and you have someone to talk to when you have questions.
+There are many benefits, such as that it’s completely automated, you can automatically invest when your bank balance reaches a certain threshold, it’s super easy, and you have someone to talk to when you have questions.
 For someone who wants these benefits, it may be a perfect choice.

 Example: Become an Index Fund Millionaire Let’s follow Warren Buffett’s advice to invest in an index fund.
 You can follow along with me using this compound interest calculator.